Audio Myths & DAW Wars

 but once it comes time to convert that audio into a format useful for distribution and human consumption, you can't meaningfully improve on the CD standard.

-- Your soundcard or Windows mixer & Media player - Make sure you don't have any EAX, Compressors or EQ settings etc., on in the soundcard or Windows settings.
+- Your audio interface or Windows mixer & Media player - Make sure you don't have any EAX, Compressors or EQ settings etc., on in the audio interface or Windows settings.
 Dig deep here, sometimes they are well hidden in 'advanced' options

-tabs etc. One trap we sometimes see is people comparing two DAWs that are using different soundcard drivers.
+tabs etc. One trap we sometimes see is people comparing two DAWs that are using different audio interface drivers.
 One DAW may be using ASIO drivers while the other is using the Windows DirectSound driver for example.
 The settings associated with the driver can have massive

 effects on the sound you hear.